PradyumnVikram/GestureRecognition/README.md

-This is the final project for the machine learning spring camp, a gesture recogniser and classifier
+A gesture recogniser and classifier

 Static gestures recognised
 - Thumbs Up